National Network of Libraries of Medicine (NNLM) Southeastern/Atlantic Region (SEA)

-Grant of $15,000 to an Alabama, Washington, D.C., Georgia, Florida, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, West Virginia, Puerto Rico, or Virgin Islands medical library to address local health information challenges.
-Funding is intended to strengthen and promote the library’s involvement in institution-wide health information initiatives and to stimulate collaboration within the organization to address local health information problems.
+Grant of $15,000 to an Alabama, Washington, D.C., Georgia, Florida, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, West Virginia, Puerto Rico, or Virgin Islands library or other organization for projects that increase capacity to provide electronic health information services.
+Funding is intended to support projects or services that increase the capacity of a library or organization to offer electronic health information services by purchasing, installing, and/or upgrading hardware and software.

 Projects are encouraged that incorporate one or more of the following:

-Projects that include a biomedical information or health literacy component must incorporate one or more National Library of Medicine resources.
-Potential projects may include but are not limited to (this list is not meant to be all-inclusive):
+Projects including a biomedical information or health literacy component must incorporate one or more National Library of Medicine resource.

 -Must be a SEA member in Alabama, District of Columbia, Georgia, Florida, Maryland, Mississippi, North Carolina, Puerto Rico, South Carolina, Tennessee, Virginia, West Virginia and the U.S. Virgin Islands.